dstroud/dreamsequence_dev/README.md

 The left portion of the Norns screen displays one of the following views and associated menu items:
   - SONG <> CHORD <> SEQ 1 <> SEQ 2 <> SEQ 3 <> MIDI IN <> CV IN

 To navigate between pages, use E2 to scroll to the top of the list of menu items until the page name is highlighted, then use E3 to change the page.

-To change a menu item, simply scroll down the list using E2 and change its value using E3. < and > symbols will appear when you are at the end of the range of possible values.
+To edit a menu item, simply scroll down the list using E2 and change its value using E3. < and > symbols will appear when you are at the end of the range of possible values.
 Descriptions of each page and menu options follow.

+> **_TIP:_** Hold K1 while editing menus items to defer those changes until K1 is released.
+For example, if you want to switch voices while playback is ongoing, this lets you switch directly to the desired voice without needlessly sending notes to all the intermediate options.
+You can accumulate a number of edits, across views, and fire them all at once.

 #### SONG menu

-- Mode: 9 modes: Major, Natural Minor, Harmonic Minor, Melodic Minor, Dorian, Phrygian, Lydian, Mixolydian, Locrian.
+- Scale: 9 scales: Major, Natural Minor, Harmonic Minor, Melodic Minor, Dorian, Phrygian, Lydian, Mixolydian, Locrian.

 - Key: Song transposition of +/- 12 semitones.

 - Tempo: sets Norns system clock tempo in BPM.

 - Beats per bar: Time signature numerator.
-Used when syncing MIDI devices using "pattern" mode (K3>>PARAMETERS>>EDIT>>PREFERENCES MIDI CLOCK OUT).
+Used to determine the current measure, for metronome, and to sync MIDI devices using "pattern" mode (K3>>PARAMETERS>>EDIT>>PREFERENCES MIDI CLOCK OUT).
+At the moment, this item can only be changed when transport is stopped.

 - Beats length: Time signature denominator.
-Used when syncing MIDI devices using "pattern" mode (K3>>PARAMETERS>>EDIT>>PREFERENCES MIDI CLOCK OUT).
+Used to determine the current measure, for metronome, and to sync MIDI devices using "pattern" mode (K3>>PARAMETERS>>EDIT>>PREFERENCES MIDI CLOCK OUT).
+At the moment, this item can only be changed when transport is stopped.

-- Clock: System clock setting.
-	- System clock source; MIDI clock out ports must be set via K1>>PARAMETERS>>CLOCK

-	- Internal clock source allows pause/continue with "song" or "pattern" modes available to sync MIDI devices.
-Other clock sources will stop/start but not continue.

 - Crow outs: Outs 1-3 have options for "Off", "CV", "Env", and "Events".
 Out 4 also includes Dreamsequence's custom clock out option.
 Unlike the system Crow clock, this clock only runs when transport is playing, and has an option for swing.
 For best results, make sure the system Crow clock is disabled in PARAMETERS>>CLOCK.

 - Crow clk: Frequency of the pulses from Crow out port 4.
 Frequency is conveyed as fractions of a measure, with Pulses Per Quarter Note (PPQN) in parenthesis.